sathomas/jsDataV.is/src/text/ch6/03-mapcontext.md

 ## Including Maps for Context

 So far in this chapter we've looked at map visualizations where the main subjects are geographic regions—countries in Europe or counties in Georgia.
-In those cases choropleth maps can effectively show the differences between regions.
+In those cases choropleth maps were effective in showing the differences between regions.
 Not all map visualizations have the same focus, however.
-In some cases we want to include a map more as context for the visualization data.
-The map serves as the background for the data.
+In some cases we want to include a map more as context or background for the visualization data.

 When we want to include a map as a visualization background, we're likely to find that traditional mapping libraries will serve us better than custom choropleth maps.
 The most well known mapping library is probably [Google Maps](http://maps.google.com), and you've almost certainly seen many examples of embedded Google maps on web pages.
-There are, however, several alternatives to Google Maps.
-For this example we'll make use of the open source [Modest Maps](https://github.com/modestmaps/modestmaps-js) library from Stamen Design.
+There are, however, several free and open source alternatives to Google Maps.
+For this example we'll use the [Modest Maps](https://github.com/modestmaps/modestmaps-js) library from Stamen Design.
 To show off this library, we'll visualize the major [UFO sightings in the United States](http://en.wikipedia.org/wiki/UFO_sightings_in_the_United_States), or at least those important enough to merit a Wikipedia entry.

 ### Step 1: Set Up the Web Page